-- Monitor queries: each query is granted or denied depending on what other queries were answered in the past - If this method were to work, it could be used to detect that a differencing attack is about to take place - But: - Query auditing is computationally infeasible
+- Monitor queries: each query is granted or denied depending on what other queries were answered in the past - If this method were to work, it could be used to detect that a differencing attack is about to take place - Unfortunately, it doesn't work: - Query auditing is computationally infeasible - Refusal to respond to a query may itself be disclosive - We refuse to execute a query, then what?
+No information access at all?